samiulsami/fFtT-highlights.nvim/README.md

 - [nvim-fFHighlight](https://github.com/kevinhwang91/nvim-fFHighlight)
 ---
 #### 📋 TODO
+- [ ] Optimize highlighting performance and fault tolerance.
+- [ ] Fix redundancies.
-- [ ] Tests and/or CI
+- [ ] Tests and/or ci.
-- [ ] Continue resisting the urge to add more useless features
+- [ ] Continue resisting the urge to add more useless features.